Here’s to strong women. May we know them.May we raise them. May we be them.

 Feminism isn't against men.

-It’s not your job to toughen children up to face a cruel and heartless world.
-It’s your job to raise children who will make the world a little less cruel and heartless.
+to face a cruel and heartless world.
+It’s your job to raise children who will

 To the teachers who supported me, to these two people: